iqis/mod/README.md

 The `mod` package provides a simple way to structure program and data into flexible and independent units for programming and interactive use.
-Modules indtroduced by the `mod` package offer the benefit of modules from other languages, while keeping an authentic R flavor.
+Modules indtroduced by the `mod` package offer merits and conveniences currently absent from R, while keeping R’s authentic flavor.

 ## Why?